openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 This mode prioritizes low latency, providing short response time for each inference job.
 It performs best for tasks where inference is required for a single input image, e.g. a medical analysis of an ultrasound scan image.
 It also fits the tasks of real-time or nearly real-time applications, such as an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.

 #### CUMULATIVE_THROUGHPUT Mode
 While the `LATENCY` mode and `THROUGHPUT` mode can select one target device with your preferred performance option, the `CUMULATIVE_THROUGHPUT` mode enables running inference on multiple devices for higher throughput.
-CUMULATIVE_THROUGHPUT loads the network to all available devices in the candidate list, and then runs inference on them based on the default or specified priority.
+With `CUMULATIVE_THROUGHPUT` mode, AUTO loads the network model to all available devices in the candidate list, and then runs inference on them based on the default or specified priority.

 CUMULATIVE_THROUGHPUT has similar behavior as [the Multi-Device execution mode (MULTI)](./multi_device.md).
 The only difference is that CUMULATIVE_THROUGHPUT uses the devices specified by AUTO, which means that it's not mandatory to add devices manually, while with MULTI, you need to specify the devices before inference.